softeng-feup/open-cx-countercode/Development-Report.md

 Description: Providing information relative to the number of people that are attending or attended a lecture and their feedback.

 Preconditions and Postconditions: In order to check the room attendance, the lecture must started or ended.
 The overall feedback is only available after people posted their opinion.
-Also the organizer needs to be able to access the internet.
+Then the organizer needs to search for the lecture in the website.

 Normal Flow:
-  1. Access the website.
-  2. Search for the lecture you are interested in.
-  3. Check the room attendance.
+  1. Check the room attendance.
-  4. Check the attendees feedback regarding the conference.
+  2. Check the attendees feedback regarding the conference.

 Alternative Flows and Exceptions:
-  1. Access the website.
-  2. Search for the lecture you are interested in.
-  3. Check the attendees feedback regarding the conference.
+  1. Check the attendees feedback regarding the conference.
-  4. Check the room attendance.
+  2. Check the room attendance.

 **Check lecture location**